ZachyZhu/Crawl-and-Cluster--Tools-Project/README.md

 #### Brief Description
 Our project was carried out in following parts.<br>

-* First part, we wrote a web crawler that searches the house prices on www.streeteasy.com in Manhanttan Area, New York, USA.<br>

-`Attention:` As the website has the anti-crawl setting, which means each cookie can only allow us to crawl nearly four pages' data (nearly 40 data sets).
+* First part, we wrote a web crawler that searches the house prices on www.streeteasy.com in Manhanttan Area, New York, USA.<br> `Attention:` As the website has the anti-crawl setting, which means each cookie can only allow us to crawl nearly four pages' data (nearly 40 data sets).
 Thus we set the length of pages we want to crawl into `4` in the code. <br>
-In order to obtain a large-scale datasets (nearly one thousand datasets in our project), we have to refresh the website and update the cookie (check out line 12 in the code) each time when we excute the code. <br>
+In order to obtain a large-scale datasets (nearly one thousand datasets in our project), we have to refresh the website and update the cookie (check out line 12 in the code) each time when we execute the code. <br>

 The codes for this part are listed as [crawl.py](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/crawl.py) and [spider.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/spider.ipynb). <br>

-Therefore, We came up with two ideas to firgure out this problem, which are listed as [crawl.py](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/crawl.py) and [spider.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/spider.ipynb)
+These two codes almost work with the same effect, except the datafile.csv you would acquire after you executing them.

-  * For the [crawl.py](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/crawl.py), you have to change the cookie......(check out line 12 in the code) every time you excute the code, and you have to excute the code several times if you want to to get a large-scale data, and obviously you will get several csv files which contains the raw data.
+  * For the [crawl.py](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/crawl.py), you have to update the cookie each time, and also remember to rename the datafile.csv (line 119) before you execute the code for another time.<br> Otherwise, the new data would cover the data crawled from last execution.
+With this code, you are supposed to generate several csv files which contains the raw data.

+  * For the [spider.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/spider.ipynb), you also have to update the cookie each time, and excute the code several times.
+However, you do not need to rename the  the csv data file would be updated and you would get one single file which contains all the data you crawled through the former excutations
-  * For the [spider.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/spider.ipynb),  , you can get all the raw data by excuting the code, and you will get one csv file which contains all the raw data.
-We suggest you to excute this code for your convenience.
+  , you can get all the raw data by executing the code, and you will get one csv file which contains all the raw data.
+We would suggest you to execute this code for your convenience.

 * Second part, we carried out analysis on the data we collected, based on the “K-means Clustering Algorithm". <br>
   * The codes for this part are listed as [CSV merge and process.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/CSV%20merge%20and%20process.ipynb) and [K-means.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/kmeans.ipynb). <br>